What Is Lean Warehousing? Benefits, 5S Principles & Best Practices

 The Set in Order principle states that items should be stored in specific locations based on their frequency of use, ensuring that they are accessible when needed.

-Store your fast-moving items (category A) in easy-to-access areas near the dispatch area, while keeping your slow-moving items (category C) in less frequently accessed areas, such as mezzanines or in the back corner of your warehouse.
+Store your fast-moving items (category A) in easy-to-access areas near the dispatch area, while keeping your slow-moving items (category C) in less frequently accessed areas, such as mezzanines or in the back corner of the warehouse.

 3. Shine (Seiso)